-Q3.
-What are the main components of environmental accounting?
-19.12 EXAMINATION ORIENTED QUESTIONS QI.
-What is meant by environmental accounting?
+1. What is meant by environmental accounting?
 Discuss the need for environmental accounting.

-Q2.
-Discuss the forms and elements of environmental accounting.
+2. Discuss the forms and elements of environmental accounting.
 Discuss the advantages of environmental accounting.
-Q3.
-What is method of measuring the constituents of environmental accounting?
+3. What is method of measuring the constituents of environmental accounting?

 - Jain, S.P and Narang, K.L.
 (2014).
 Advanced Accountancy-Vol-II.
 Kalyani Publisher, New Delhi. - Madegowda and Gowda (2015).
 Accounting Theory and Analysis.
 Himalaya Publishing House, New Delhi. - Lal, Jawahar (20120.
 Accounting Theory and Practice.
 Himalaya Publishing House, New Delhi. - Gupta, Sashi, K. (2011).
 Management Accounting.
 Kalyani Publisher, New Delhi. - Gupta, Sashi, K. and Mehra, A. (2015).
 Contemporary Issues in Accounting.
 Kalyani Publisher, New Delhi.